 Artifacts and Models

-Artifacts are elements that represent aspects of the solution and the environment in which the solution exists or will exist.
-Artifacts could describe capabilities of the solution (Requirements and Use cases), solution designs (for example, Screens, Services, and Tables) or aspects of the problem domain (Processes, Business Rules, domain Terms, etc.).
+Artifacts are elements that represent aspects of the solution and the environment in which it operates or will operate.
+Artifacts can describe the capabilities of the solution (such as Requirements and Use Cases), solution designs (for example, Screens, Services, and Tables), or aspects of the problem domain (Processes, Business Rules, Domain Terms, etc.).
 Artifacts are analyzed and modeled during the analysis and design phases.
-There they serve as input to development, and some of them are consequently transformed into the documentation after the solution is released.
+They serve as input for development, and some are subsequently transformed into living documentation after the solution is released.

-Having a set of predefined artifacts enables teams to standardize their analysis and design outputs across projects, which improves the readability of the materials and simplifies the onboarding of new team members.
-Since the artifact types and the way they are specified and structured is unified, it is very easy to switch between projects as the artifacts look very similar.
-Each artifact is basically an object, with the defined type, identifier, attributes, and relations to other objects.
-This dramatically improves reuse of artifacts in multiple places, thanks to the identifier it is possible to uniquely reference them and continuously built relations enable tracking of dependencies between artifacts, which is crucial to detect impacts of future changes.
+Establishing a set of predefined artifacts enables teams to standardize their analysis and design outputs across projects.
+This improves the readability of materials and simplifies the onboarding of new team members.
+Because artifact types and the way they are specified and structured are unified, switching between projects is seamless because the artifacts look very similar.
+Each artifact is essentially an object with a defined type, identifier, attributes, and relationships to other objects.
+This drastically improves the reuse of artifacts across multiple places; thanks to unique identifiers, they can be referenced precisely.
+Furthermore, continuously building these relationships enables the tracking of dependencies between artifacts, which is crucial for detecting the downstream impacts of future changes.

-Standard artifacts are beneficial during analysis where they help unify the outputs but are as crucial for documenting already released solutions so that all solution specifications look very similar and conform to the same rules.
-Having consistent documentation composed of the unified artifacts greatly supports the ability of the team to search for information quickly and makes switching between projects and solutions easier.
+Standard artifacts are highly beneficial during the analysis phase to unify outputs, but they are equally crucial for documenting already released solutions so that all solution specifications look consistent and conform to the same rules.
+Having consistent documentation composed of unified artifacts greatly supports a team's ability to search for information quickly and makes switching between projects and solutions much easier.

 Requirement

-Requirements are not just "System shall …" statements.
-They could be represented by a simple textual statement, as well as by complex algorithms and models.
-Even a user interface screen description could be a requirement if the stakeholder gave it to you and asked you to implement it as it is.
-So what is the relationship between a requirement and an artifact?
-Basically, a requirement is one of the artifacts.
-It is an object, holds some metadata that describes it, such as name, description, author, and priority, and could be related to other artifacts.
-But on the other hand, it is very common to describe the requirement itself using other artifacts.
-For example, when the development team is supposed to implement a system interface with the given input and output, then even though the interface is a design artifact, it is actually also a requirement.
+Requirements are not limited to simple "The system shall…" statements.
+They can be represented by a straightforward text statement, or by complex algorithms and models.
+Even a user interface screen description can be a requirement if a stakeholder provides it and requests that it be implemented exactly as shown.
+So, what is the relationship between a requirement and an artifact?
+Basically, a requirement is one type of artifact.
+It is an object that holds metadata describing it—such as a name, description, author, and priority—and it can link to other artifacts.
+On the other hand, it is very common to describe a requirement using other artifacts.
+For example, when a development team is supposed to implement a system interface with a specific input and output, even though that interface is a design artifact, it is also functionally a requirement.

 Use Case

-Use cases describe the interaction between user and system, usually specified in the form of a textual scenario.
-The scenario looks like a "ping-pong" played between the user and the system - user's action in the system triggers system's response:
+Use cases describe the interaction between a user and the system, usually specified in the form of a textual scenario.
+The scenario reads like a "ping-pong" game played between the user and the system—a user action triggers a system response:

-1. User selects to create a new game
+- The user selects the option to create a new game.

-2. System displays a wizard for entering game parameters
+- The system displays a wizard for entering game parameters.

-3. User enters game information and selects the desired map
+- The user enters the game information and selects the desired map.

-4. If the map is a multiplayer map, user selects players for the game
+- If the selected map is a multiplayer map, the user selects players for the game.

-5. System creates the game and sends notifications to invited players
+- The system creates the game and sends notifications to the invited players.

-The goal of use cases is not to create a detailed specification that would enable the complete development of the system.
-Their purpose is to understand the scope of the system, so they provide just a high-level overview of what users want to do with the system, not how.
-Use cases state what capabilities users expect from the system, but they do not say any implementation details such as user interface descriptions, data structures specifications, or possible integrations.
+The goal of use cases is not to create a detailed specification that enables the complete development of the system.
+Their purpose is to define the scope of the system by providing a high-level overview of what users want to do with the system, not how.
+Use cases outline the capabilities users expect from the system, but they omit implementation details such as user interface designs, data structures, or technical integrations.

-Use cases can also be represented by a use case diagram, depicting who (actor) performs what (use case) in which system (boundary):
+Use cases can also be represented by a use case diagram, which depicts who (actor) performs what (use case) within which system boundary:

 Activity

-Use cases are an excellent tool for understanding how users intend to use the system.
-Additionally, a list of use cases also helps to get an initial idea of the system scope.
-However, use cases themselves are not sufficient for the successful system implementation, since the included amount of information does not provide enough detail.
-For example, most use case steps are not atomic, and to provide the necessary detail, they need to be broken down into more detailed substeps.
-These substeps have their own scenarios and therefore very often remind "mini use cases".
-Calling them use cases would not be the right approach, though, as use case analysis has a specific goal, and including these substeps into them would break it.
-This is why in Effective Analysis the detailed steps are not called use cases but "activities".
+Use cases are an excellent tool for understanding how users intend to interact with a system, and a list of use cases helps establish an initial view of the system's scope.
+However, use cases alone are insufficient for a successful system implementation because they do not provide enough granular detail.
+For example, most use case steps are not atomic; to provide the necessary detail, they must be broken down into specific substeps.
+These substeps have their own scenarios and often resemble "mini use cases."
+Calling them use cases would be incorrect, though, because use case analysis has a specific architectural goal, and crowding them with low-level steps would break that focus.
+This is why in Effective Analysis, these detailed steps are called "activities" rather than use cases.

-Activities have their own scenarios that are very similar to the scenarios of use cases, but unlike use cases, activities could be further decomposed into more detailed activities until the desired level of detail suitable for development is reached.
-It is really up to analysts how deep with the analysis they will go and how detailed the description of the activities at the lowest level will be.
-But the rule is, activity is not just a system function and involves some user interaction.
+Activities have their own scenarios that look very similar to use case scenarios, but unlike use cases, activities can be further decomposed into more granular activities until they reach a level of detail suitable for development.
+It is up to the analyst to decide how deep the analysis should go and how detailed the lowest-level activities should be.
+As a rule, an activity is not just an isolated system function; it always involves some level of user interaction.

 Application Component

 An application component is a representation of a system or a logical system module.
-Components are used to describe systems and applications the company operates or develops, their capabilities, and relationships among them.
-The benefit of having a list of systems in the form of unique objects is the ability to model relationships between them, identify dependencies, and to discover impacts of potential changes.
+Components are used to describe the systems and applications an organization operates or develops, their capabilities, and the relationships among them.
+The benefit of maintaining a list of systems as unique objects is the ability to model relationships between them, identify dependencies, and discover the potential impacts of future changes.

 Function

 An application function describes the internal behavior of an application component.
-For example, if it is needed to explain the calculation of a grand total of an invoice, it could be done using a calculateGrandTotal() function.
-But function does not have to be always a calculation.
-Other examples could be: storing a contact to the database, executing a long-running job, or invoking an external service.
-Even though the name "function" could evoke a real part of the system, in this context, it is not an implementation artifact; it is not a real system procedure or a method written in some programming language.
-It is rather an analysis artifact that describes a logical procedure without saying how it will be implemented in the real programming language.
+For example, if you need to explain how the grand total of an invoice is calculated, it can be modeled using a calculateGrandTotal() function.
+However, a function does not always have to be a calculation.
+Other examples include: saving a contact to the database, executing a long-running background job, or invoking an external service.
+Even though the name "function" might sound like a technical piece of code, in this context, it is not an implementation artifact—it is not a real system procedure or a method written in a programming language.
+Instead, it is an analytical artifact that describes a logical procedure without prescribing how it will be implemented in code.

 Service

-An application service exposes the functionality of components to their environment.
-If the Customer Management System can create a new contact and wants to enable other systems to invoke this function remotely, it will expose this function through a createContact() service.
-Again, it is just a logical artifact not related to any particular technology.
-It says that such functionality could be invoked on this system, but it does not say anything about the underlying implementation.
-For example, whether it will be made available as a web service or anything else.
+An application service exposes a component's functionality to its environment.
+If the Customer Management System can create a new contact and needs to allow other systems to invoke this function remotely, it will expose this capability through a createContact() service.
+Again, this is a purely logical artifact independent of any specific technology.
+It states that such functionality can be invoked on the system, but it says nothing about the underlying technical implementation—such as whether it will be delivered as a SOAP web service or a REST API.

 Interface

-An application interface is the (logical) channel through which the services of a component can be accessed.
-For example, if the Customer Management System lets other systems manipulate its contacts remotely, it will provide the Get Client and Delete Client services, which will be logically grouped and exposed through the Contacts interface.
+An application interface is the logical channel through which a component's services can be accessed.
+For example, if the Customer Management System allows other systems to manipulate its contacts remotely, it will provide Get Client and Delete Client services, which will be logically grouped and exposed through a Contacts interface.

 Domain Model

-A domain model is a graphical representation of the most important entities forming the problem domain and relationships between them.
-It is used to understand the basic terms and how they relate to each other, so it is a great tool to provide an introduction to the realm.
-It is usually modeled using a UML class diagram:
+A domain model is a graphical representation of the most important entities forming the problem domain and the relationships between them.
+It is used to understand core business terms and how they relate to one another, making it an excellent tool for introducing newcomers to the business realm.
+It is typically modeled using a standard UML class diagram:

 Activity Diagram

-An activity diagram visually presents a series of actions and the flow of control in a system or in a process.
-Depending on the selected level of detail, it can represent a description of very low-level system behavior on the one hand (a calculation, for example) or a high-level business process on the other.
+An activity diagram visually presents a series of actions and the flow of control within a system or a business process.
+Depending on the selected level of detail, it can represent low-level system behavior on one hand (such as a calculation) or a high-level business process on the other.

-3. If the selected map is a multiplayer map, select players
+- If the selected map is a multiplayer map, select the players.

-5. If the selected map is a multiplayer map, the game center notifies all invited players
+- If the selected map is a multiplayer map, the game center notifies all invited players.

 Sequence Diagram

-A sequence diagram is used primarily to show the interactions between objects in the sequential order that those interactions occur.
-Unlike activity diagrams, which also show the order of the steps, sequence diagrams are primarily focused on the interacting objects.
-The objects send messages to each other, which always invokes a reaction.
-For example, the Player sends Create Game message to the Game Center, which triggers opening a new game wizard:
+A sequence diagram is used primarily to show interactions between objects in the exact chronological order in which they occur.
+Unlike activity diagrams, which also show the sequence of steps, sequence diagrams focus heavily on the interacting objects themselves.
+Objects send messages to one another, which always triggers a reaction.
+For example, a Player sends a Create Game message to the Game Center, which triggers opening the new game wizard:

-1. Player creates a game in the game center
+- The player creates a game within the game center.

-2. Game center opens a create game wizard and shows it to the player
+- The game center opens the creation wizard and displays it to the player.

-6. If the selected map is a multiplayer map, the game center notifies all invited players
+- If the selected map is a multiplayer map, the game center notifies all invited players.